jpbarto/acme.url-shortener/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE. -->

 # Functionless URL Shortener
 This app creates a URL shortener without using any compute.
 All business logic is handled at the Amazon API Gateway level.
-The basic app will create an API Gateway instance utilizing Cognito for authentication and authorization.
+The basic app will create an API Gateway instance with a simple header-based user identification system.
 It will also create an Amazon DynamoDB table for data storage.
 It will also create a simple Vuejs application as a demo client.

 Read the blog series about this application:
 1. [Building a serverless URL shortener app without AWS Lambda – part 1](https://aws.amazon.com/blogs/compute/building-a-serverless-url-shortener-app-without-lambda-part-1)